 - Cheese.
 A handful of gooey mozzarella cheese adds extra decadence.

 - Corn.
 Pairs well with cheese and spicy Korean gochujang.
-Either canned corn (drain first) or frozen corn (defrost by running under cold water) is a good choice.
-Fresh corn is also great.
+Fresh corn preferred.
+But either canned corn (drain first) or frozen corn (defrost by running under cold water) also work.

 - Green Onion + Perilla Leaves. *Optional garnish.
 Adds fresh, aromatic, herbal flavor.